pulumi/terraform-provider-aws/website/docs/r/redshift_snapshot_schedule.html.markdown

 The following arguments are supported:

 * `identifier` - (Optional, Forces new resource) The snapshot schedule identifier.
-If omitted, Terraform will assign a random, unique identifier.
+If omitted, this provider will assign a random, unique identifier.
 * `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
 Conflicts with `identifier`.
 * `description` - (Optional) The description of the snapshot schedule.